ANTI-SLAVERY AND HUMAN TRAFFICKING STATEMENT

 To ensure an understanding of the risks of modern slavery and human trafficking in our supply chains and our business, training forms part of the induction process for all individuals who work for us, and regular training will be provided as appropriate thereafter.

-Lenham Storage Company Ltd intends to strengthen its commitment to important human rights matters such as the elimination of slavery and human trafficking by increasing awareness in its workforce.
-In addition the Supply Chain Agreement on Anti-Slavery and Human Trafficking will be rolled out to Lenham Storage Company Ltd Supply Chain during the current financial year.
+Lenham Storage Company Ltd intends to continue strengthening its commitment to important human rights matters such as the elimination of slavery and human trafficking by increasing awareness in its workforce.
+Following the issuing of our Supply Chain Agreement on Anti-Slavery and Human Trafficking to Lenham Storage Company Ltd.’s current supply chain, the Company will continue to roll out the Supply Chain Agreement on Anti-Slavery and Human Trafficking to all new members of Lenham Storage Company Ltd Supply Chain during the current financial year.

 Following a review of the effectiveness of the steps we have taken to ensure that there is no slavery or human trafficking in our supply chains we intend to take the following further steps to combat slavery and human trafficking.